Think people are generally bad? Believe more money will make you happier? Ecologist Rob Greenfield is here to change your mind!

-Perpetually optimistic, tanned and in motion, Rob Greenfield is an American adventurer, environmental activist and entrepreneur.
+Perpetually optimistic, tanned and in motion, Rob Greenfield is an American adventurer, inspirational speaker, environmental activist and entrepreneur.
 His best known for his Off the Grid Across America tour, during which he cycled across the USA on a bamboo bike, aiming to teach people how earth-friendly living leads to greater overall happiness and health.

 Which experiences from your travels most stand out in your memory right now?

 Rob Greenfield: On a penniless and nearly possessionless trip to Cabo I hitched 1,300 miles through the desert back to my home in San Diego.
 Over 50 hours on the road I got 11 rides and everyone was so warm and friendly.